 There are a number of products on the market to ensure the removal process is quick and easy.
 A few suggestions include:

 - Red Carpet Manicure Remover Set: Say so long to acrylic nails with this set from Red Carpet Manicure.
-Suitable for both gel and acrylic, this all-in-one kit includes a polish remover, orange wood sticks, foil wraps, and a buffing block.
+Suitable for both gel nails and acrylic nails, this all-in-one kit includes a polish remover, orange wood sticks, foil wraps, and a buffing block.
 Basically, all the essentials!
 This collection of must-have items costs around $10, making nail removal both affordable and easy to achieve.

 - CND Shellac Offly Fast 8 Minute Removal & Care Kit: This next set has everything you need to remove acrylic (and gel) nails quickly and easily.
 It includes two sets of foil wraps, a replenishing remover, cuticle oil, a manicure stick, and instruction sheet.
 Each kit has enough for two full nail removals - and it will only set you back about $20.
 One thing is certain: this is a fast and effective removal method.